 Cerro Estrella is a high mountain peak at an elevation of 5.389m (17,680ft) above the sea level, located on the Chilean-Argentinian border.
 It’s one of the highest mountain roads of the country.

-The summit lies on the border of Salta Province (in northwestern Argentina) and Antofagasta (in northern Chile).
+The summit lies on the border between Salta Province (in northwestern Argentina) and Antofagasta (in northern Chile).
+The road is steep, hitting a 13% of maximum gradient through some of the ramps.
 The wind is usually quite strong at mountain areas.
 This harsh site is constantly beaten by very strong winds.
 High winds blow here all year long.
 Even in summer you can confront with snowy days.
 Temperatures here in the winter are brutally cold.
 With such a high summit altitude the road can be closed anytime due to snowfalls.
 The zone is prone to heavy mist and can be dangerous in low visibility conditions.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.